 #8.
 Surgical lancing

-Surgical approach is taken if your boil is growing in size.
-There are instances wherein boils have assumed the size of a small sized lemon.
-Surgical lancing may also be opted if your boil persists for more than 10 days and does not show any traces of rupture.
+The surgical approach is taken if your boil is growing in size.
+There are instances wherein boils have assumed the size of a small-sized lemon.
+Surgical lancing may also have opted if your boil persists for more than 10 days and does not show any traces of rupture.

 When to seek medical help to heal split bum crack?

-Each of these practices listed above are effective in healing split bum crack.
+Each of these practices listed above is effective in the healing of split bum crack.
 However, you need to know when to approach a skin doctor.
-If you are experiencing any of these below given symptoms, it is high time to consult your skin doctor- formation of lumps or boil in the nearby areas – i.e., adjoining the infected area, your medical history includes diabetes or blood sugar related ailments, discoloration of skin surrounding the infected areas, sharp pain, steady enlargement of the boil, etc.
+If you are experiencing any of these below-given symptoms, it is high time to consult your skin doctor- formation of lumps or boil in the nearby areas – i.e., adjoining the infected area, your medical history includes diabetes or blood sugar related ailments, discoloration of skin surrounding the infected areas, sharp pain, steady enlargement of the boil, etc.

-In essence, a condition termed as intergluteal cleft is popularly called as split bum crack.
+In essence, a condition termed intergluteal cleft is popularly called split bum crack.
 This is a kind of a boil.
 Split bum crack is formed in the crack of your buttocks; a place where sweat often accumulates.
 The follicles of hair in the bum crack can get infected by bacteria and can cause this skin condition.
-The most common practices employed to heal this condition are application of warm compress, Epsom salt compress, castor oil, neem oil, tea tree oil, antibiotic ointments or medications and surgical lancing.
-Turmeric is also used owing to the abundant presence of antibacterial properties in it.
+The most common practices employed to heal this condition are the application of warm compress, Epsom salt compress, castor oil, neem oil, tea tree oil, antibiotic ointments or medications, and surgical lancing.
+Turmeric is also used owing to the abundant presence of antibacterial properties.